-COM’ON will exploit the assistive capability of smartphones by addressing dual-task coping issues that older persons face when managing information and navigation in the public sphere.
-On-the-move interfaces will be designed to reflect the physical and mental resources of the older persons in accordance with universal design principles.
+COM’ON will exploit the assistive capability of smartphones by addressing dual-task coping issues that older persons face when managing information and navigation in public sphere.
+On the move interfaces will be designed to reflect the physical and mental resources of the older persons in accordance with universal design principles.

-The overall objective for COM’ON is to develop, test and deploy a digital platform and associated services for public transportation, which offers coping support to older persons – having mild to moderate problems with moving around.
+The overall objective for COM’ON s to develop, test and deploy a digital platform and associated services for public transportation, which offer coping support to older persons – having mild to moderate problems with moving around.
 COM’ON will enhance their sense of self-efficacy through:

 - Confidence and autonomy, through specific mobility information;

 - Competence, by designing interfaces reflecting mental resources;